stevegrunwell/vvv-redis/README.md

 ## Support

 This package has been designed to work with the latest versions of VVV, adhering to the [instructions provided in the official Redis Quick Start Guide](https://redis.io/topics/quickstart), using setup scripts that ship with Redis itself.
+Meanwhile, phpredis is configured to [install the latest stable release via PECL](https://github.com/phpredis/phpredis/blob/develop/INSTALL.markdown#installation-from-pecl).

 That being said, bugs do happen from time to time in software.
 If you run into trouble, [please open an issue on GitHub](https://github.com/stevegrunwell/vvv-redis/issues/new) and we'll try to help you through it!

 ## License

-This package is licensed under the [MIT License](license.txt), while Redis itself is released under [the BSD 3-Clause "New" or "Revised" License](https://github.com/antirez/redis/blob/unstable/COPYING).
+This package is licensed under the [MIT License](license.txt), while Redis itself is released under [the BSD 3-Clause "New" or "Revised" License](https://github.com/antirez/redis/blob/unstable/COPYING) and phpredis is available under [the PHP License, version 3.01](http://www.php.net/license/3_01.txt).